n3-n2-n1/n3-n2-n1/README.md

 - Bash scripting

 ## 📜 Certifications
-- Python
+- Python - CoderHouse
-- QA Tester
+- QA Tester - CoderHouse
+-Frontend FullStack Developer - Henry Academy

 I'm a dedicated and hard-working individual who is passionate about coding and always eager to learn new technologies.
 Let's connect and collaborate on exciting projects!